 - Uptime – Uptime percentage shows how much of the time your site will be up and running.
 We recommend that you choose something that meets or exceeds the industry standard of 99.9%.

 - Customer support – You’ll have to sort out issues with support at some point.
-Consequently, it makes sense to choose a host that has high-quality and responsive customer support.
+Choose a host that has responsive, high-quality customer support.

 - Price – Hosting services vary widely in price.
-Choose the one that you can afford and also that has satisfactory ratings on the first three factors.
+Choose one that you can afford and that has satisfactory ratings on the first three factors.

 Most providers should have the right system requirements for Drupal (see the documentation).
-The best among them (e.g. Bluehost) also have “one-click-install” for CMS like Drupal and Joomla, so you don’t need to mess with the manual installation.
+The best among them (e.g. Bluehost) also have “one-click install” for CMS platforms like Drupal and Joomla, so you don’t need to handle the manual installation.

 2. Run Through the Drupal Installation